You need to start using a timeline template.

 For those of you who love crunching large data sets and organizing yourself with detailed spreadsheets, these are the perfect timeline templates.

-From organizing the elements of your projects in basic rows and columns to tracking your data in tables which then automatically update graphs, these entries all focus on letting you lay out every detailed element which makes up your projects and timeline.
+From organizing the elements of your projects in basic rows and columns to tracking your data in tables which then automatically update graphs, these entries all focus on letting you lay out every detailed element that makes up your projects and timeline.

 Timeline template – California State University Northridge